indykiss/DataStructures-Algos/README.md

-March 6th: Note to self from transferring from work to home laptop; I am working on leetcodes.
-BUT need to go work on fb hackerrank now.

 # Data structures and algos and big O, oh my!
 As a bootcamp graduate with a good amount of practical software engineering under my belt, I've realized that my knowledge of data structures and algorithms are a bit lacking, by not having a traditional computer science background.